Published: February 11, 2025

 After the early 1970s the line saw little use and was abandoned in stages over the years with the last remaining section abandoned in 2016.
 Today, part of the corridor is a rail trail.

-Incorporated initially as a subsidiary of the Boston & Lowell Railroad in 1884, the line ran from Concord to White River Junction, Vermont, where it linked with the Central Vermont Railway.
-It received its charter in 1844 from the New Hampshire state legislature with a mandate to construct a railway extending from Concord to a point on the Connecticut River.
+The Northern Railroad received its charter in 1844 from the New Hampshire state legislature with a mandate to construct a route extending from Concord to a point on the Connecticut River.

 Construction of the Northern Railroad progressed swiftly; by December 28, 1846, it had expanded to Franklin, and by November 17, 1847, it had reached Lebanon.
 Within a few months, work on the bridge over the Connecticut River was completed, finalizing the route to White River Junction.
 The Northern Railroad ultimately spanned approximately 70 miles.